 Now, let’s have a further look at countries’ differences when hiring offshore developers.

-To conduct an effective search for the best offshore developers, we recommend you select one target region to start with.
+Choosing the right location is the first step in hiring offshore developers, so we recommend selecting a single target region to start with.
 There are many popular offshore locations, and hiring processes here can be quite different.

 So, let’s first analyze offshore developer regions and then move on to a granular country-by-country comparison.

-In this section, we’ll discuss key offshore hiring regions (Eastern Europe, Latin America, and Asia vs. North America) regarding hourly rates, annual salaries, time zone alignment, and English proficiency.
+In this section, we’ll compare the main offshore regions against North America on hourly rates, annual salaries, time zone alignment, and English proficiency.

 According to the research, businesses can hire offshore developers up to 7.6x times cheaper than in the US.